brandonvansylalom/Active-Directory-RAS-NAT-DHCP-Setup/README.md

 <h1>Active Directory Home Lab Project - Setting up RAS/NAT</h1>

 <h2>Description</h2>
 This project is a continuation of https://github.com/brandonvansylalom/Active-Directory-HomeLab-Setup and we will be setting up RAS/NAT, or Remote Access Server and Network Address Translation.
-The purpose behind this is to allow any Windows 10 Client that we join to our domain to be part of the virtual private space (being your AD/DC server) while still being able to access the internet outside.
+The purpose behind this is to allow any Windows 10 Client that we join to our domain to be part of the virtual private network (being your AD/DC server) while still being able to access the internet outside through the DC.
 See diagram below for reference.

 <br/>
 <img src="https://imgur.com/yibftVW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>